 The Banggai cardinalfish is captured in large quantities — an estimated 500,000 to 900,000 individuals annually.
 It was among the top 10 most imported aquarium fish into the U.S. in 2008 and 2011, with wild-caught imports into the country between 2005 and 2011 ranging from approximately 118,000 to 160,000 individuals annually, according to a NOAA report.
 The report also showed that Indonesia was the only source of wild-caught Banggai cardinalfish.

 Indonesian law already imposes stringent licensing requirements for the harvest, transport and trade of cardinalfish.
-The fisheries ministry in 2021 also limited wild harvests of the fish in the Banggai Archipelago to two brief windows — February to March and October to November — which are the peaks of the fish’s spawning period.
+The fisheries ministry in 2021 also banned wild harvests of the fish in the Banggai Archipelago during two brief windows — February to March and October to November — which are the peaks of the fish’s spawning period.
 Captive breeding of the fish also occurs in several sites, including Ambon and Bali, coupled with restocking efforts in the wild, but the wild population remains threatened.

 The species is listed as endangered on the IUCN Red List.
 NOAA classifies it as threatened, and it’s the first marine aquarium fish to have become an international CITES issue due to mounting concerns of overharvest leading to its potential extinction.
 The ornamental fish trade contributes significantly to Indonesia’s economy, with exports valued at around $34 million annually.
 The volume in domestic trade for the Banggai cardinalfish is reported at between 1.1 million and 1.4 million individuals, with each selling for around 20,000 to 25,000 rupiah ($1.30-$1.70).